Plans for the marine centre exhibition

 Projections of film footage to allow visitors to feel like they are diving under the waves, giving them access to a world they’ve never seen before.

 The Marine Exploratory

 Journey from shallow waters up to the heights of the seabird colonies of St Kilda and the Bass Rock, and then back down to the ocean’s depths.
 Explore underwater gardens, forests and reefs, as well as finding out more about Scotland’s incredible megafauna including sharks, orcas (killer whales) and dolphins.
 The Seabird Centre’s popular interactive live cameras will be in this area.

 An interactive workshop area highlighting the remarkable story of some of the crucial marine research taking place in Scotland to help safeguard the oceans.
 Visitors will have the opportunity to engage and learn from regular ‘Meet the Scientist’ days and other learning events.

 We are planning a children’s area where young visitors can discover a world above and below the waves.
-There will be hi tech virtual viewing devices such as snorkel masks, diving masks, periscopes or binoculars to see a wide range of different marine life.
-A 3D Marine Theatre is planned to showcase film footage that will bring the marine environment to life.
+There will be hi tech virtual viewing devices such as snorkel or diving masks, periscopes or binoculars to see a wide range of different marine life.
+A 3D Marine Theatre is planned to showcase film footage.

 Accessibility is a central part of the plans: those with needs will be fully catered for with diverse displays and there will be the opportunity for visitors to delve into the level of knowledge they want to, as multiple layers of information are presented.